Free GST Calculator for India

 Input Tax Credit (ITC) Reversal Explained

-Comprehensive guide on when and how to reverse ITC under GST.
-Includes common scenarios, calculation methods, and reporting procedures in GSTR-2.
+Comprehensive guide on when and how to reverse ITC.
+Includes common scenarios, Rule 37, and calculation methods.